LarrysGIT/Root_TB371FC/README_EN.md

 `https://mirrors.lolinet.com/firmware/lenowow/Tab_P12_Pro_2023/TB371FC/`<br>
 ZUI 15.0.440(this is the first version supports PC mode)<br>
 `https://www.mediafire.com/file/k7pjpl2841rb8gl/TB371FC-ZUI_15.0.440_FASTBOOT_QFIL_v2.zip/file`<br>

 ZUI OTA ROMs can be found from the following post<br>
 `https://4pda.to/forum/index.php?showtopic=1086877&view=findpost&p=133146268`<br>
+2024 Sep 16 (proximately) 4pda posted OTA ROMs of ZUI, the following is instructions<br>
+- The OTA roms are installed by the default ZUI system updater
+- Rename the archive to OTA.zip and put it in the root of the disk
+- Go to settings -> About tablet -> System update
+- Tap 7 times on the version number, a hidden option for installing from the archive will open.

 # Can I root on current version of ZUI instead of downloading a previous release?
 Unfortunately, no.<br>